Cooking Fajitas in a DCB: Advice from Experienced Hosts

 Hi there!
 I have made fajitas in the Deep Covered Baker before and they always turn out delicious!
 I do use boneless, skinless chicken breasts and cut them into strips.
 The cooking time in the microwave will vary depending on the wattage of your microwave, but I usually start with 8-10 minutes and then check the chicken for doneness.
 If it needs a few more minutes, I just pop it back in for a couple minutes at a time until it's fully cooked.
 I do add onions and peppers to the DCB, along with some fajita seasoning and a bit of water or chicken broth to keep everything moist.
 As for other dishes to make, I like to serve some homemade guacamole and maybe some black beans on the side.
 Warming tortillas in the mini baker is a great idea, and I also love the idea of having guests make their own salsa!
 That would be a fun interactive element to add to your show.
 Hope this helps, and let me know if you have any other questions about the recipe.
 Happy cooking!

-What is a DCB and how can it be used to cook fajitas?
+What is a DCB and why is it great for cooking fajitas?

-How long does it take to cook fajitas in the DCB?
+How long does it take to cook fajitas in a DCB?

 Similar Pampered Chef Threads